eclipse-rdf4j/rdf4j/site/content/documentation/programming/repository/index.md

 The CustomGraphQueryInferencer used here is fairly limited: it effectively only allows a single inference rule.
 For more complex custom inferencing or validation needs, RDF4J offers the SPIN Sail or the SHACL Sail.

-## Server-side repository
+## Access over HTTP
+### Server-side RDF4J repositories

-Working with remote repositories is just as easy as working with local ones.
+Working with remote RDF4J repositories is just as easy as working with local ones.
 We use a different Repository object, the `HTTPRepository`, instead of the SailRepository class.

 A requirement is that there is a RDF4J Server running on some remote system, which is accessible over HTTP.
 For example, suppose that at `http://example.org/rdf4j-server/` a RDF4J Server is running, which has a repository with the identification `example-db`.
 We can access this repository in our code as follows: